MMathisLab/FreelyMovingVR4Mice/_sources/docs/Unity_games/update_Unity_Game.md

 # Update the `AugmentedReality` game

 The `FreelyMovingVR4Mice` repo is a classical GitHub repository.
 Below you will find classical resources on how to develop and manage code on GitHub.
-It is loosly based on the GitHub documentation on [how to contribute to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+It is loosely based on the GitHub documentation on [how to contribute to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 If you want to update game, here is the classical process: